Several manufacturers create powerful audio speakers that stream digital music.

 6. Advantages and Disadvantages

-Besides everything we’ve discussed, it’s important to know the advantages and disadvantages of Sonos PLAY:3 and PLAY:1 to avoid any misunderstandings after purchasing either of these two.
+Besides everything we’ve discussed, it’s important to know the advantages and disadvantages of Sonos PLAY:3 and PLAY:1 to avoid any misunderstandings before purchase.

 In order to find out the pros and cons, we’ve created two detailed charts that list the advantages and disadvantages of both speakers.